hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-29-modding-my-friends-keyboard.md

 I then ordered the secret sauce: an o-ring gasket.
 I'm using the [same o-ring gasket](https://www.theoringstore.com/store/index.php?main_page=product_info&products_id=54816) as the one for the original Baknekeko 60.
 I wrapped the o-ring around the PCB and switch plate, as is standard practice.

-{% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/o-ring.jpg" alt="" caption="The recommended o-ring for Bakeneko60 installed on the modded keyboard.
-The o-ring was not as stretchy as I thought it'd be.
+{% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/o-ring.jpg" alt="" caption="**The recommended o-ring for Bakeneko60 installed on the modded keyboard.** The o-ring was not as stretchy as I thought it'd be.
 Or at least, it's not nearly as stretchy as the o-ring I used for my [Planckeneko](https://github.com/hanhanhan-kim/kbd-cases/tree/main/planckeneko) project, even though both o-rings are rated at the same hardness.
 Hmmm."%}

 I found that the o-ring was squeezing out some of the sticky tape that I put on the underside of the switch plate.
 So I removed the sticky tape strips that were on the switch plate edges.